panastasiadis/samurun-unity-video-game/README.md

 * The character moves automatically forward and gradually increases his speed, thus it becomes harder to avoid a collision.
 The greater the speed, the faster the score increases.
 * All the assets of the game, including the soundtrack, embrace a japanese-culture-like concept.

+### Controls
+The game controls consists of **left and right arrow keys** on keyboard for PC and **touching on left or right screen area** for smartphones.

+### Note:
+The game was built and tested only on Windows 10 and Android 7 devices.
+Game experience on Android is not completely smooth and requires further developement.**

 ## About the team

 TeamC Studios is not a real game developement studio, just a small collaboration of undergraduate students who enrolled the course "Game Design and Implementation".